 A mathematical method that attempts to measure latent traits like attitude or ability, showing the probability of an individual getting a correct response on an item.
 See also Item Response Theory.

+Rater—

+A subject-matter expert who has been trained in the use of rubrics and rules to evaluate/score the response of participants on one or more subjectively evaluated questions, problems, demonstrations, work products, etc.

 Rater Bias—